crisu83/shocker-scripts/README.md

 ## Installation

 - Download the zipball or clone the project
-- Make sure that the scirpts are one folder above your project root.
+- Make sure that the scripts are one folder above your project root.

 ## Usage